unweave/unweave-v1/wip/README.md

 orchestration of compute resources.
 It is independent of the `Services` and `Router`.
 It orchestrates a Pool of nodes per provider and assigns incoming `Container` requests to a suitable node.
 It also manages the lifecycle of the nodes.

+## Observers and Informers

+Services implement Informers and allow registering Observers.
+Observers correspond to a specific Informer and can implement different behaviors.
+For example, a `ExecStateInformer` watches for state changes in an exec and informs the registered observers.
+A `ExecRunningEmailer` observer can register to the `ExecStateInformer` and send out an email when the exec is running.